open-traffic-generator/ac4-workshop/lab-04/README.md

 ![alt text](../Docs/images/lab-04/lab4-8.png)

-- Let's run some gnmi commands against the otg-controller pod to verify the BGP state.
-The otg gnmi server is listening on port 50051 and the external IP address can be retrieved from the k8s services list above.
-With otg we can use gnmi for telemetry only and the "yang" models supported are listed here [otg yang models](https://github.com/open-traffic-generator/models-yang/tree/main/artifacts).
+- With otg we can use **gnmi** protocol for telemetry (statistics) and the "yang" models supported are listed here [otg yang models](https://github.com/open-traffic-generator/models-yang/tree/main/artifacts).
+- The otg gnmi server is listening on port 50051 and the IP address is that of the **service-gnmi-otg-controller** retrieved by the `kubectl get services -n ixia-c-ceos` command in the previous steps.
+- Run the commands below to retrieve stats on flows, ports and bgp peer information using gnmi.

 ```Shell
 gnmic -a 172.18.0.51:50051 --skip-verify -u admin -p admin get --path "/flows"